Markey Cancer Center

 Main: (859) 257-4500

-The Markey Cancer Center (MCC) became an NCI-Designated Cancer Center in 2013, and is currently the only NCI-Designated Cancer Center in Kentucky.
+The Markey Cancer Center (MCC) became Kentucky’s first and only NCI-Designated Comprehensive Cancer Center in 2023, ten years after its initial NCI-Designation in 2013.
 MCC’s long-standing mission is to reduce the cancer burden with a focus on Kentucky and its most vulnerable populations through research, prevention, treatment, education, and community engagement.

 MCC is affiliated with the University of Kentucky (UK) and UK HealthCare.
 As a university matrix cancer center, MCC serves a variety of members from across the UK campus.
 In addition, a network of affiliate and research-based partnerships across the state contribute to MCC’s service throughout the Commonwealth.